telekom/oscake-documentation/README.md

-# ort-dsl-documentation
+# OSCake Documentation
-Contains findings and documentation on ORT and the DSL extension to ORT.
+Contains findings and documentation on OSCake the OSCake reporter extension to ORT.

 | File          | Description                                                           |
 | ------------------- | --------------------------------------------------------------------- |